-Price Setter generally relates to a transaction arbitration system, specifically a system which permits Buyers to interact with Sellers over a communication network and achieve deals for services or merchandise in real time.
-Price Setter augments existing shopping methods by acting as an interface between Buyers and Sellers engaging pricing functions and limiting parameters to compete within a function database optimizing competition among Sellers and presenting the optimal possible price to a request-for-quote generated by the Buyer.
+Price Setter generally relates to the management of transaction arbitration systems known as a Real-Time Bidding or RTB, specifically the management of systems which permits Buyers to interact with Sellers over a communication network and achieve deals for services or merchandise in real-time.
+Price Setter augments existing commerce methods by acting as an interface between Buyers and Sellers engaging pricing/bidding functions and limiting parameters to compete optimizing competition among Buyers and Sellers and presenting the optimal possible price to a request-for-bid.

-Price Setter is the cloud platform where Sellers can store their pricing parameters so their prices can adjust up or down when compared to competitor’s prices.
-Our mission is to create a more efficient e-commerece environment where both buyers and sellers are experiencing greater benefits.
+Price Setter manages one or more platforms where service providers can store their pricing/bidding parameters so their prices can adjust up or down when compared to competitor’s prices.
+Our mission is to create a more efficient e-commerce environment where both buyers and sellers experience greater benefits.

-Buyers will benefit by having the opportunity to get an even lower price on a product that they perceived to be at an already low price.
-They will get results in real-time without having to wait on responses form Sellers.
-They will experience the instant satisfaction of getting a deal on the spot.
+Participants will benefit by having the opportunity to get an even better price/bid on a product or service.
+They will get results in real-time without having to wait on responses form the providers.
+They will experience the instant satisfaction of getting the best deal on the spot.

-Sellers will benefit by having the power to control what kind of discount they give when being compared to a competitors price.
+Providers will benefit by having the power to control what kind of price/bid they give when being compared to a competitors price/bid.
 They can set their limits according to their needs.
 They have the power to change their parameters whenever necessary or according to conditions that may have effects on their business.
-They can maximize their profits by not having to advertise they bottom-line prices.
+They can maximize their profits by not having to offer a bottom-line price/bid.

 Jorge Maass founder of Price Setter was granted patent No. 8,533,097 by the U.S. Patent and Trademark Office for his “Transaction Arbiter System and Method” on Sept.
-10, 2013, a one of a kind multi-purpose E-commerce and M-commerce platform where buyers can interact with and engage local and online sellers in a real time, unattended, on demand, instantaneous Price Competition (Price Arbitration) for any products or services.
-Price Setter is a cloud based platform where sellers can deposit and store their pricing parameters and functions which come in to play when their prices are being compared to the prices of their competitors and have the option to automatically self-adjust up or down as necessary for each individual transaction without affecting the prices on their individual store’s website, this way sellers do not have to advertise low prices on their website across the board all of the time.
+10, 2013, a one of a kind multi-purpose E-commerce and M-commerce platform where buyers can interact with and engage local and online merchants and service providers in a real time, unattended, on demand, instantaneous Price Competition (Price Arbitration) for any products or services also known as Real-Time Bidding.
+Price Setter is a cloud based platform where providers can deposit and store their pricing parameters which come in to play when their prices are being compared to the prices of their competitors and have the option to automatically self-adjust up or down as necessary for each individual transaction without affecting the prices on their individual store’s website, this way providers do not have to advertise low prices on their website across the board all of the time.